zeppel13/openlithium/README.md

-The protocol describes the communcation on a propietary 1-wire interface Between camera and Battery is a 1-wire line.
-3V HIGH is the default state, 0.2V logic level LOW.
-Any Partner who wants to communicates, pulls the line to LOW.
+The protocol describes the communcation on a propietary 1-wire interface.
+Between camcorder and Battery is a 1-wire line.
+3V HIGH is the default state, 0.2V means logic level LOW.
+Any partner who wants to communicates, pulls the line to LOW.

-The Camcorder initiates the communication by sending a preample with 2 big LOW pulses with width of 16ms-20ms.
+The Camcorder initiates the communication by sending a preamble with 2 big LOW pulses with a width of 16ms-20ms.
 I have conflicting measurements.
 Another LOW pulse with a similar width follows.
 This is believed to wake up the micro controller in the battery.

-Then a never ending stream of communication starts: The Camera keeps sending 4 Data-Words to the battery controller.
+Then a never ending stream of communication starts: The Camera keeps sending frames consisting of 4 Data-Words to the battery controller.
 The first two words, contain binary data, probably command words.
-The next two bytes that are sent only, their pulled down start bit.
-The battery controller is supposed to sync up to the start bit and pull down the 1-wire bus, and "fill-up" the byte, in order to send out its response in an orderly manner to the camera
+The next two bytes that are sent only have their start bit pulled down.
+The battery controller is supposed to sync up to the start bit of these "empty bytes" and pull down the 1-wire bus to "fill-up" the byte, in order to send out its response in an orderly manner to the camera